colinlienard/sv-router/docs/guide/file-based/setup.md

 ## With Vite

-After starting a fresh new Vite project, you can add the Vite plugin in your config:
+After starting a fresh new Vite and Svelte project, you can add the Vite plugin in your config:

 ```ts [vite.config.ts]
 import { svelte } from '@sveltejs/vite-plugin-svelte';